Skip to main content

 I didn't just check if they got the right answer.
 I evaluated whether they showed work, explained concepts clearly, caught their own errors, and could handle follow-up questions.

-Here are the Current Top Performers (January 2026) in following:
+Here are the Current Top Performers (June 2026) in following:

-OpenAI o3: The Nuclear Option
+OpenAI GPT-5.5 Pro: The Nuclear Option

-Accuracy on my tests: 94% (advanced math), 98% (college-level)
+Accuracy on my tests: 96% (advanced math), 99% (college-level)

-Speed: Painfully slow (30-120 seconds for complex problems)
+Speed: 15-45 seconds for complex problems

 I gave it this real analysis problem: "Prove that the set of continuous functions on [0,1] is dense in L²[0,1]."
 It not only proved it correctly but offered two different approaches and explained which one generalizes better.